appcanary/crustacean/README.md

 # Updating an entity

-We can use datomics upsert behavior to update an entity by calling `upsert`:
+We can use datomic's upsert behavior to update an entity by calling `upsert`:

 ```clojure
 (models.user/upsert conn {:name "Sally's new name"
                           :email "sallybowles@example.com"})
 ```

-As with `create`, we can calle the `:user/upsert` database function directly:
+As with `create`, we can call the `:user/upsert` database function directly:
 ```clojure
 (d/transact conn [:user/upsert (d/tempid :db.part/user) {:name "Sally's new name"
                                                          :email "sallybowles@example.com"}])
 ```

 # Querying data

 Crustacean generates three functions for querying data in each namespace `defmodel` is called in: